jamesrayman/Ero/docs/ero.md

 A block statement is a list of statements enclosed by braces (`{` and `}`).
 Block statements are used in control flow.
 If a block statement is encountered outside of a control flow statement, every individual statement within the block is run in order as if the braces were never there.

-Possibly the most frequent statement in Euclid is an assignment.
+Possibly the most frequent statement in Ero is an assignment.
 The assignment operator is discussed in detail later.
 Below are some examples of assignment statements.

 ```text
 a = b                   # the value of variable b is copied into variable a